• Skip to primary navigation

 Together, these statistics form an interesting point.
 Celebrities are increasingly considered out of touch.
 After all, they seem to always be chasing money and notoriety.
 Most social media influencers don’t do this: they’re just like the boy or girl next door.
 They don’t seem interested in the “latest thing” so much as the “right thing for them.”
 And when it comes to knowing their audience better than friends, it makes sense to consider how influencers make their money: by knowing their audience.
 How else are they going to build that following?
 By not listening?
 No, an influencer’s “brand” depends on their ability to listen.

-Professionals love influencers, too.
+Consumers love influencers, too.

 There’s no question that influencer marketing has a “young and hip” image.
 In fact, say the phrase “influencer marketing,” and you’ll automatically think of young people showing off their stuff, or talking about the latest fashion.
 But older, higher-earning customers love influencers too.